 Common Chicken Problems

-Unfortunately it’s likely that at some point during your chickens’ life they will have some sort of problem, whether that is broodiness, predators or bullying.
+Unfortunately, it’s likely your chicken’s will have some sort of problem during their life, whether that is broodiness, predators or bullying.

-There are several common problems that occur when you have chickens.
+Several common problems occur when you have chickens.
 If you aren’t prepared for them they can seem frightening or overwhelming.

 Molting is the process of losing all old, worn out feathers and replacing them with new plumage.
 It happens to all birds including roosters.
 Some birds can take up to two years to complete a molt, but the humble chicken is usually done in three months.
 Read our guide to molting here.